 Tuna is a great source of omega-3 fatty acids, protein, and Vitamin D, making it a nutritious lunch option.
 (Not to mention this recipe is packed with yummy veggies!)

-Healthy Tuna Salad Recipe with Greek Yogurt (No Mayo!)
+Greek Yogurt Tuna Salad Recipe (No Mayo)

 Next, add the chopped celery and broccoli slaw (LOVE this stuff… makes any sandwich instantly more awesome and crunchy) and mix it all up.